The Benefits of a Raw Diet for Your Cat

 Healthy Coat, Less Shedding, Fewer Hairballs

-After a few weeks on a raw diet, people notice that their cat's coat has gotten softer and silkier.
+After a few weeks on a raw cat food diet, people notice that their cat's coat has gotten softer and silkier.
 Cats require unsaturated fatty acids, omega-6 and omega-3, in their diets.
-These need to be from animal sources, as cats have a limited ability to make these acids from plant derived precursors.
+They must come from animal sources, as cats have a limited ability to make these acids from plant-derived precursors.
 These essential fatty acids contribute to healthy skin and coats, reducing shedding and thus the incidence of hairballs.

 Increased Energy

-After switching to a raw diet, people notice how much more energy their cats have.
+After switching to raw cat food, people notice how much more energy their cats have.
 Couch potatoes start running around and playing!
-Through a species-appropriate raw diet, cats are getting more readily available energy from their food.
+Through species-appropriate raw food, cats are getting more readily available energy from their food.

 Cats are uniquely adapted to utilize protein for their energy requirements.
-Cats essentially "burn" protein, turning it into energy in their liver in a process called gluconeogenesis.
+They essentially "burn" protein, turning it into energy in their liver in a process called gluconeogenesis.
 Animals such as dogs and humans also burn protein in this way, but turn it on and off depending on how much protein is available.
-Cats can't do this; their "burn rate" is always on high, thus their absolute requirement for high quality protein from meat sources.
+Cats can't do this.
+Their "burn rate" is always on high with their absolute requirement for high-quality protein from meat sources.

 Weight Loss

-If your cats are overweight, they will most likely start to lose weight on a raw diet.
-Cats will overeat when fed an improper diet, trying to make up for the nutritional deficiencies in the food.
-Usually they won't overeat when fed a species-appropriate raw diet, as the diet is satisfying to them.
+If your cats are overweight, they will likely start to lose weight on a raw cat food diet.
+Cats will overeat when fed an improper food, trying to make up for the nutritional deficiencies in the food.
+Usually, they won't overeat when fed species-appropriate raw food, as it is satisfying to them.
 They don't feel hungry all the time.
 Cats that used to wake you up in the middle of the night for food, acting as if they are starving, start sleeping right through the night.
 The increase in energy they have will also help them burn off more calories.

 Better Dental Health